CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/pdc-settings/resources-view.md

 ## Requirements

 To use this feature, you need the CompuTec AppEngine's MO360 plugin.
-For more details on CompuTec AppEngine and the plugin installation process, click [here](/docs/appengine/plugins-user-guide/manufacturing-order-360/plugin-installation-and-configuration).
+For more details on CompuTec AppEngine and the plugin installation process, click [this link](https://learn.computec.one/docs/pdc/manufacturing-order-360/plugin-installation-and-configuration).

 **Minimal related versions**: